DomWeldon/flask_ogm/docs/_sources/install.rst.txt

 Quick Start
 -----------

 You can now create an application and access your graph using the ``ogm.graph`` interface.
 You must specify the connection credentials in your application's configuration, port and protocol are optional, but host, user and password are required.
+You can also use the `ParamConverter` to pull objects out of your database, as seen in the example below.

 ::

   from flask import Flask
   from flask_ogm import OGM
+  # optionally import ParamConverter to pull objercts out of the graph
+  from flask_ogm.param_converter import ParamConverter from py2neo.ogm import GraphObject, Property

   app = Flask('Flask-OGM Quick Start Test App') app.config.update(